prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Setting Up Challenge Eligibility.md

 }
 ```

-Now authenticate as challengePlayer1 and let's try and find that challenge:
+Now authenticate as *challengePlayer1* and let's try and find that Challenge:

 ```
 {